Xsports: Pre-launch and launch of Xsports

 On 13 November 2024, Brazilian media reported that brothers José Roberto Garcia and Paulo Sérgio Garcia, owners of the Kalunga Group's Ideal TV channel, were planning to launch a new sports channel named Xsports.
 According to reports by Flávio Ricco, a columnist for the Léo Dias portal, the proposed channel would replace Ideal TV, which broadcasts on UHF frequency 32 in São Paulo via open and satellite signals.
 During Sportel, a sports media trade fair held in Monte Carlo in October 2024, the group reportedly expressed interest in acquiring broadcasting rights.
-If launched, Xsports would become Brazil’s first open-television channel dedicated to sports.
+If launched, Xsports would become Brazil’s first open-television channel dedicated to sports since the closure of Esporte Interativo in 2018.

 In December 2024, Grupo Kalunga launched the website Xsports.com.br, accompanied by the announcement, "A New Sports Channel Is Coming".
 The statement fueled speculation and raised public expectations for the channel’s planned mid-2025 debut.
 However, by February 2025, reports indicated that the initiative faced challenges, including high operational costs and limited availability of desirable broadcasting rights.
 Sources stated that the group was exploring alternatives such as airing matches from the lower divisions of the Campeonato Brasileiro and collaborating with independent producers and journalists to develop programming.
 Additionally, the channel intended to integrate existing YouTube content, including podcasts and specialized sports programs, into its lineup.

 On June 9, 2025, the Garcia family confirmed advanced negotiations with ESPN Brazil for a strategic partnership to facilitate the transition of the Ideal TV channel to Xsports, with a planned launch in August 2025.
 The agreement involves Xsports inheriting Ideal TV’s infrastructure, including its satellite distribution network.
 ESPN is expected to provide selected content for free-to-air broadcasting, including matches from major European football leagues such as the Premier League, La Liga, and Serie A. Henrique Meira, formerly of BandSports, has been appointed as the director of sports for Xsports.
 Reports also indicate that the channel has secured sponsorship from a betting company, though details about the sponsor remain undisclosed.